The nursing application period for fall 2020 will be open on January 21, 2020 at 8:30 am. Application period will close February 28.

 A registered nurse is known as a RN.
 To become registered, you first obtain a nursing degree then pass a national licensing exam after you graduate.
 Both associate degrees (ADN) and bachelor degrees (BSN) graduate as entry-level practitioners and earn the same RN designation.

 The 1+1 program application period is open annually on January 21.
 It closes when seats for the program are filled.
 Deadline is February 28.
-Advanced placement application period is TBD.
+LPN to ADN (advanced placement) application period is open February 24.
 You will need to submit a completed admission packet in order to be selected for the program.
 Admission packet information can be found on the nursing webpage.
 If you are uncertain when to apply, contact a Pre-Nursing Advisor.

 The TEAS exam is part of the admission requirement for the nursing program.